thomas-ayissi/workflow-group-4-correct-repo/workflow-group-4.github.io/README.md

-# Group-4 Website
+# Group-4 Page

-Hi, welcome to Group 4 website.
+Hi, welcome to Group 4 page.

 We started this site during the second week of Hack Your Future training in Class 19.